About Planet Mom

-By turns, Melinda’s spiel is gloriously irreverent and surprisingly touching.
-She and her husband reside in north central Pennsylvania with their twin daughters, a pampered dog, a self-absorbed cat, three smelly hamsters and two Godzilla-inspired lizards.
-Follow her on Twitter at www.Twitter.com/PlanetMom, read her spiel in the Khaleej Times, Weekender, Dubai, UAE and in Webb Weekly, Williamsport, PA or find her on Facebook at www.facebook.com/NotesfromPlanetMom to share your in-the-trenches parenting moments.
+By turns, Melinda’s spiel is gloriously irreverent and surprisingly tender.
+She and her husband reside in north central Pennsylvania with their twin daughters, two pampered dogs and a self-absorbed cat.
+Follow her on Twitter at www.Twitter.com/PlanetMom, read her spiel in the Webb Weekly, Williamsport, PA or find her on Facebook at www.facebook.com/NotesfromPlanetMom to share your in-the-trenches parenting moments.

 “…most of what happens to me on a daily basis is just too damned funny to keep to myself.”